 2 people favorited this theater

-The Fairmount Theatre was one of the largest Loew’s theatres in the Bronx, opening on September 12, 1928, a full year before it was eclipsed by the Paradise.
-Designed by architect Joseph Orlando, the Fairmount was in French Renaissance style.
+The Fairmount Theatre was one of the largest Loew’s theatres in the Bronx, opening on September 12, 1928, a full year before it was eclipsed by the Paradise Theatre.
+Designed by architect Joseph Orlando, the Fairmount Theatre was in French Renaissance style.
 The auditorium was semi-Atmospheric style, with patches of dark blue sky peeking through the latticed ceiling, but without floating clouds or twinkling stars.

-The Fairmount Theatre opened with vaudeville and movies, but after the Paradise’s debut, it went to straight movies and playing them two weeks after that Grand Concourse showplace.
-Loew’s dropped the Fairmount in the late 1950’s, but it struggled on under “indie” ownership until conversion into a Hispanic cultural center and museum.
+The Fairmount Theatre opened with vaudeville and movies, but after the Paradise Theatre’s debut, it went to straight movies and playing them two weeks after that Grand Concourse showplace.
+Loew’s dropped the Fairmount Theatre in the late-1950’s, but it struggled on under “indie” ownership until conversion into a Hispanic cultural center and museum.

 Just login to your account and subscribe to this theater